Rhetos/HttpNotifications/Readme.md

 Rhetos.Events provides an infrastructure for decoupling a feature that emits an event and a feature that processes it.

-For example, any action or a save operation might emit an event, while a generic event handler might process event subscriptions to send update notifications to some other web service.
+For example, any action or a save operation might emit an event, while an event handler might process event subscriptions to send notifications to some other web service or update some related records in database.

+The event handlers are executed **synchronously**, but they may generate asynchronous tasks or background jobs if needed, depending on the implementation.

 ## Features